6 Leading Types of IoT Wireless Tech and Their Best Use Cases

 4. Bluetooth and BLE

-There is virtually no need to explain Wi-Fi (IEEE 802.11a/b/g/n), given its pervasiveness in both enterprise and home environments.
+There is virtually no need to explain Wi-Fi, given its critical role in providing high-throughput data transfer for both enterprise and home environments.
 However, in the IoT space, its major limitations in coverage, scalability and power consumption make the technology much less prevalent.

 Radio Frequency Identification (RFID) uses radio waves to transmit small amounts of data from an RFID tag to a reader within a very short distance.
 Till now, the technology has facilitated a major revolution in retail and logistics.

 By attaching an RFID tag to all sorts of products and equipment, businesses can track their inventory and assets in real-time – allowing for better stock and production planning as well as optimized supply chain management.
 Alongside increasing IoT adoption, RFID continues to be entrenched in the retail sector, enabling new IoT applications like smart shelves, self-checkout, and smart mirrors.

 To quickly sum up, each IoT vertical and application has its own unique set of network requirements.
 Choosing the best wireless technology for your IoT use case means accurately weighing criteria in terms of range, bandwidth, QoS, security, power consumption, and network management.